floragunncom/search-guard-docs/logstash.md

  * If you want to verify the server's certificate (optional, but recommended), you need to provide the path to the keystore containing your Root CA as well.
 * Configure the logstash username and password.
  * When talking to Elasticsearch, logstash uses this username and password.
-* Set up the logstash user and its permissions in the Search Guard configuration.
  * You can use the sample config files shipped with Search Guard for a quick start.

 ## Setting up TLS/SSL